-Call this Orange Ginger Salmon an umami bomb!
+Call this Orange Ginger Salmon an easy dinner recipe with delicious umami flavors!

 Citrusy.
 Fragrant.
 Savory.
 These are just a few words to describe the harmonized flavors of this dish.
 It’s simple to prepare yet elegant enough to serve at a fine dining restaurant.
 The combination of flavors is complex with varying levels of bright citrusy orange, aromatic ginger and garlic, and deeply rich sesame oil.
 The succulent salmon is well accompanied by naturally sweet sugar snap peas and carrots which are lightly coated in a fragrant mixture of sesame and soy sauce.
 Every flavor you could ever want can be found in this colorful plate.